disneystreaming/alloy/README.md

 ### alloy#nullable

-Smithy does not make a difference between a missing value and a null but some Interface Definition Language (IDL) can.
+Smithy does not make a distinction between a missing value and `null` but some Interface Definition Languages (IDL) can.
 This trait can be used to express this distinction.

 ```smithy
 structure Foo {